In October 2023, Pope Francis released a statement saying, “The world in which we live is collapsing and may be nearing the breaking point.”

 Heavy rains are repeatedly flooding our streets, homes, and businesses.
 Tornados are suddenly skipping across the state.
 Neighborhoods next to rivers, the ocean, and Narragansett Bay are seeing the water come closer and closer every time there’s a storm, and soon, the tides will take over and flood our coastline and low-lying roads like Route 114 in Barrington every day.

 As a result, we’re spending more and more money on cleanup, repairs, and rebuilding our infrastructure to handle the worsening weather.
-When we add in future costs like rising insurance premiums, higher mortgage rates, real estate that won’t be able to get a mortgage, and a shrinking tax base as property becomes unusable and is abandoned, we won’t have enough money to keep up, and our economy will break.
+When we add in future costs like rising insurance premiums, higher mortgage rates, real estate that won’t be able to get insurance or a mortgage, and a shrinking tax base as roads and property become unusable and are abandoned, we won’t have enough money to keep up, and our economy will break.

 Thanks to climate change, we’re on a path of increasing financial pain and eventual economic disaster, and that’s what we need to fix.